medic/cht-core/README.md

 Things we do not want to receive:

-* Personally identifiable information (PII)
+- Personally identifiable information (PII)
+- Any exploits or proofs-of-concept in binary format (e.g. ELF)

 ### How to report a security vulnerability?

 If you believe you've found a security vulnerability in one of our products or platforms please send it to us by emailing dev@medicmobile.org.
 Please include the following details with your report:

 - Description of the location and potential impact of the vulnerability;
-- A detailed description of the steps required to reproduce the vulnerability (POC scripts, screenshots, and compressed screen captures are all helpful to us); and
+- A detailed description of the steps required to reproduce the vulnerability (proof of concept source code, screenshots, and compressed screen captures are all helpful to us); and
 - Your name/handle and a link for recognition in our Hall of Fame.

 ## Build Status